-NYS GML §103 requires advertised bidding for procurements over \$20,000 for general commodities/services (Purchase Contract), and \$35,000 for public work.
-Although not defined in GML §103, the Office of the State Comptroller has expressed the opinion that the term "purchase contract" applies to the procurement of commodities (e.g. equipment, materials, supplies, and some services), while the term "contract for public work" encompasses contracts for services, labor and construction (see 1987 Opns St Comp No. 87-46, p 70: 1979 Opns St Comp No. 79-762, p160).
-If it is determined that competitive bidding

-(GML §103) is not applicable for an acquisition, documentation must justify how the decision was reached.
+GML §103 requires advertised bidding for procurements over \$20,000 for general commodities/services (Purchase Contract), and \$35,000 for public work.
+Although not defined in GML §103 the Office of the State Comptroller has expressed the opinion that the term "purchase contract" applies to the procurement of commodities (e.g. equipment, materials, supplies, and some services), while the term "contract for public work" encompasses contracts for services, labor and construction (see 1987 Opns St Comp No. 87-46, p 70: 1979 Opns St Comp No. 79-762, p160).
+If it is determined that competitive bidding (GML §103) is not applicable for an acquisition, documentation must justify how the decision was reached.

 Procurements of commodities/services between \$5,000 and \$20,000 and contracts for public work between \$5,000 and \$35,000 are subject to the informal bid process.
-For procurements less than \$5,000, verbal, telephone, e-mail, facsimile (fax), written, or single source quotations may be used.
+Procurements between \$1,000 and \$5,000 may be undertaken using verbal, telephone, fax, written, or single source quotations.
 Procurements under \$1,000 may be undertaken using the Library requisition for equipment and non-stock items process.

 Consideration must be given to acquisitions made of the same or similar items over the course of the fiscal year where the aggregate value may exceed the competitive bidding threshold.
 Orders that may exceed \$5,000 over the course of the year must follow the informal bid process unless those purchases are made off current available County, State, Federal or other Municipal contracts or for other reasons bidding is not practical.
-Multiple purchase orders to one vendor will be allowed if that vendor has an existing SAP Outline Agreement and / or Contract with the ATPL.
+Multiple purchase orders to one vendor will be allowed if that vendor has an existing Contract with the ATPL covering said purchases.
 All others need to comply with the applicable procedures herewith.